fulldecent/swift-evolution/proposals/0000-Pattern-Matching-Partial-Function.md

 Alternatives to using `switch` do exist but are unsatisfactory.
 A `Dictionary`, for example, increases cognitive load (i.e. requires `Hashable` keys and returns an optional).
 This makes it less clear as to what function is being performed.

-This proposal provides a simple mechanism which covers many different scenarios.
+This proposal provides a simple mechanism which covers many different types of scenarios.
 It may be used where the ideal solution is a `switch` expression.
 It may also be used to provide a way of simply mapping conditionally between multiple values in two related but different domains.
 In addition, it can be used in combination with other functions such as `reduce` and `filter` where the logic is partially conditional.

 The syntax is based on familiar `case`/`default` clauses common to switch statements which may be used in functions such as `map`, `filter`, `reduce`.
 This makes it easy for the developer to remember and understand.